 - Programme duration: BA 3 years, MArt 4 years

-- Entry requirements: Entry by portfolio and Creative Workshop, plus being predicted a minimum two passes at A Level or equivalent
+- Entry requirements: Portfolio and creative workshop, plus predicted two passes at A Level or equivalent

 Why choose this course

-- Industry-standard studios - you’ll work in a studio environment that mirrors current industry practice from day one, using professional software such as Maya, to give you a true taste of life in a studio.
+- Industry-standard studios – study in a studio environment that mirrors current industry practice, using professional software such as Maya, ToonBoom Harmony and Blender

-- Soft skills - you'll learn soft skills such as team work, organisation, giving and receiving feedback to prepare you to the real world of work.
+- Soft skills – learn soft skills such as teamwork, organisation and giving and receiving feedback to prepare you to the real world of work

 First year (level 4)

 All undergraduate students on creative art degrees (BA/MArt) study common modules in their first year.
 This will give you the all-round skills needed to become a professional, and a chance to choose a different specialism between animation, game art and VFX if you change your mind before your second year.

 - Video game art - core (15 credits)